Open positions for Grad Students with Dr Vidoni at ANU CS. Please, follow each step.

 You will have to include the following documents about you:

 Additionally, you will have to include the following documents about the project:

-Select only one of the following open-source datasets (again, only one).
-Wrangle the data, and create one single plot to rule them all (elaborated, meaningful, clear, aesthetic).
+Select only one of the following open-source datasets.
+Wrangle the data (in either Python or R), and create one single plot to rule them all (elaborated, meaningful, clear, aesthetic).
 Your document must have the plot, discuss the information presented, and why it is relevant (1-2 pages only).
 The datasets are not related to the papers above, so don’t try to cross them.
 Datasets: Option 1, Option 2, Option 3, Option 4.
 Note that you can use either Python or R to analyse this dataset.

 Optional, but encouraged.
 Pick a fiction book you have read and love.
 Discuss, in 1 page, what you don’t like about that book.
 It doesn’t matter if the book is old, not translated to English, or not mainstream; I don’t care about the book’s genre as long as it is fiction.
 If you cannot pick a book, then comics, visual novels, animated series, TV series, even story-based games will do.
-Why do this?
+Why to do this?
 It is difficult to be critical of things we love, and art is especially subjective.
 In research, critical thinking is a fundamental skill.
-Besides, if I read the book, this will be a great icebreaker.
+Besides, if I read the book (or watched the series), this will be a great icebreaker.